yoshuawuyts/knowledge/audio.md

 Scale patterns determine the key signature.
 There are more patterns, but these are the major ones.

+The third note of a scale pattern signals if it's a major or minor (only 2 possible positions for the third note).

 ## chords
 ### triad
 - A triad is a chord with 3 notes.